OctopusDeploy/blog/blog/2020-11/breaking-up-monolith-deployments/index.md

 ![](octopus-project-orchestration.png)

-Using the **Deploy a Release** template does come with a couple caveats:
+Using the **Deploy a Release** template does come with a couple of caveats:
 - The child project release must be created prior to the orchestration project release creation.
 This can be done with our build server plugins to create the release from the build or using the CLI.
-- it is unable to choose specific release version of child projects.
+- It is unable to choose specific release version of child projects.

 ## Conclusion

 Automating the deployment of an application is a critical step in your DevOps journey.
-Once your deployment process has reached monolithic proportions, the next step is to identify which components can be deployed individually, which is often easier said than done.
+If your deployment process has reached monolithic proportions, the next step is to identify which components can be deployed individually, which is often easier said than done.
 A side-effect of this exercise is that the same components that can be deployed individually can usually be built individually, which can drastically cut down on build duration and result in lower lead times.
 With build duration and deployment time lowered, you have the capability to deploy your application faster and more often.